airlift-challenge/airlift-challenge.github.io/_sources/chapters/main.md

 ## Schedule
 * **Warm Up Phase**: Starts on Oct.
 31st, 2022.
 Submissions are not accepted at this phase.
 Warm up scenarios will be provided for competitors.
-* **Round 1**: Starts on Oct.
-31st, 2022 (participants score themselves against the public test scenarios).
+* **Round 1**: Starts on Nov.
+14th, 2022 (participants score themselves against the public test scenarios).
 One submission allowed per day, five per week.
-* **Round 2**: Starts on Oct.
-31st, 2022 (participants score themselves against the public test scenarios).
+* **Round 2**: Starts on Dec.
+12th, 2022 (participants score themselves against the public test scenarios).
 One submission allowed per day, five per week.
 * **Competition ends**: Jan 21st, 2023

 We may increase the number of allowed submissions at a later date.